-As we close out 2021 and turn to a new year, we are once again reminded of New Year’s resolutions.
+As we enter into a new year, we are once again reminded of New Year’s resolutions.

 Resolution lists typically consist of the ways you wish you were different than you are today.
 Two of the most popular resolutions are to lose weight and get in shape.
 So you buy an expensive membership and hit the gym with the rest of the resolution crowd.
 And on midnight January 1st you start on that diet “for good this time.”

 Often these new endeavors only lasts a matter of days or weeks at most, until someone realizes it’s too hard and they don’t want to do it anymore.
 Then they feel like a failure.